Rebekkah Brunson: Overseas career

 During WNBA offseasons, Brunson has played for Taranto, an Italian professional basketball team, for the Dynamo team based in Russia, and Dexia Namur, a professional club in Belgium, and for Nadezhda team based in Orenburg, Russia.
-She then played for USK Prague, with which she won the Czech League title (4–2 vs BK Brno) and reached the Women's Euroleague Top 16.
+She then played for USK Praha, with which she won the Czech League title (4–2 vs BK Brno) and reached the Women's Euroleague Top 16.
 She played with Dynamo Kursk, along with Lynx teammate Seimone Augustus from 2013 to 2016.

 USA Basketball

 Brunson was named to the team representing the US at the 2003 Pan American Games.
 The team lost the opening game to Cuba, then rebounded to win their next five games, including an overtime win against Brazil.
 They then faced Cuba for the gold medal, falling short 75–64 to take home the silver medal.
 Brunson shot 57% from the field, and ended up as the leading scorer as well as the leading rebounder for the USA team.

 Brunson was one of 21 finalists for the 2012 U.S. Women's Olympic Basketball Team Roster.
 The 20 professional women's basketball players, plus one collegiate player (Brittney Griner), were selected by the USA Basketball Women's National Team Player Selection Committee to compete for the final roster which will represent the US at the 2012 Olympics in London.